skip to Main Content

 • have applied for a study course that qualifies for Student Finance

-Whether you are going to apply as an EU Student or as an EEA Migrant Worker, other criteria required for Maintenance loans include:
+Whether you are going to apply as an EU Student or as an EEA Migrant Worker, other criteria required for Maintenance Loans include:

 • University or college: must be recognised as a Higher Education institution in the UK